solana-mobile/safari-extension-walletlib/README.md

 - _GetAccounts_
 - _SignPayloads_

-Using them is optional and the wallet can create their own custom RPC requests, explained in the next section.
+Using them is optional and the wallet can create their own custom RPC requests using `sendNativeRpcRequest`, explained in the next section.

 These RPC methods are defined by a JSON Serializable Parameter and Result type.
-These types will are defined equivalently in both the Javascript library and the Swift library.
+The JS and Swift side should define these Parameter and Result types equivalently.

 ### GetAccounts